-As well as memorising scales, playing by heart the pieces that you’re practising can really give you an edge.
+As well as memorizing scales, playing by heart the pieces that you’re practicing can really give you an edge.

 Nobody plays at their most expressive and musical when they’re still deciphering what it is that’s going on on the page.
 It’s even more tricky when navigating page turns.

-Try sticking post it notes, one at a time over your piece of music/TAB, until you find yourself playing the notes without reading them.
+Try sticking post-it notes, one at a time over your piece of music, until you find yourself playing the notes without reading them.

 Why not try it with your eyes closed next, for extra fun?

 If reading TABs of single notes can slow you down, reading the TABs of chords can be even slower.